jrfondren/thin-ocamlscript/README.md

 from malware.

-I preferred to avoid /tmp for compilation for some subtle reasons, including that sensitive scripts would not accidentally scape filesystem security on the script, think /root/bin/ping-secret-api.ml
+I preferred to avoid /tmp for compilation for some subtle reasons, including that sensitive scripts would not accidentally escape filesystem security on the script, think /root/bin/ping-secret-api.ml